 Figure 5: Schematic of the PSL table showing the ALS pick off (just after the PMC, bottom left).
-The ALS system will extract 1 Watt of power and pass it through a SHG to produce \sim 4 mW at 532 nm (LIGO-D0902114-v4).
+The ALS system will extract 1 Watt of power and pass it through a SHG to produce $\sim$ 4 mW at 532 nm (LIGO-D0902114-v4).

 All three beams exit the BSC chamber at a downward angle of 20° from horizontal.
-Each beam will be intercepted by a separate 300 mm tall periscope supporting 2" optics.
+Each beam will be intercepted by a separate 300 mm tall periscope supporting 2" optics (periscope designs are ALS X-End-Station Upper Periscope Assembly D1101481 and ALS Y-End-Station Upper Periscope Assembly D1200382).
 Upon exiting the periscope all beams will have a nominal height of 4" and propagate parallel to the optical table.
 The heights of the periscopes' primary mirrors can be adjusted to accommodate any variations in the heights of the beams exiting the chamber.